AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/smart-contracts-and-multisignature-wallets.md

 ## Smart Contracts

-On the ethereum blockchain, we have an identical architecture, however, the contracts are custom, as ethereum does not enable built-in multi-sig wallets, like algorand.
-So we built our own, with solidity.
+On the ethereum blockchain, we have an identical architecture.

+The difference here, is that ethereum has slightly more flexibility language wise, than algorand allows, and so we have developed an optimised multi-sig wallet on ethereum, which incorporates governance into the internal methods.

 -------